 To determine if your land or project is a good fit, your FWP wildlife biologists will:

 Hunting preserves, lands that host a commercial hunting enterprise, and lands where hunting rights are leased or paid for are not eligible.
 To help determine the success of this program Fergus, Richland and Roosevelt counties are not eligible.
 These counties will serve as "control" counties where wildlife biologists will monitor pheasant populations and compare them to counties where pheasants have been released.

-Thank you for your interest in the Upland Game Bird Release Program!
+The application deadline has passed.
+Successful applicants will receive their contracts by mail during the month of March.
+Thank you for your interest in the Upland Game Bird Release Program

 In 2001, Montana's Legislature revised and added a new component to the state's Upland Game Bird Release Program.
 The new program funds releases of wild, free-ranging birds trapped in Montana or wild turkeys brought into the state by FWP.

 Want to establish wild turkeys in your area?